Matt Gray (politician)

 Matt Gray (born 25 September 1980) is a former Democratic member of the Colorado House of Representatives.
 Gray represented District 33, which covered Broomfield and portions of Boulder County.
 He was first elected in 2016, succeeding Dianne Primavera.

 A Broomfield resident, Gray was a deputy district attorney before taking office.
 He has also served as vice chair of the Adams County Youth Initiative and chair of the Broomfield Board of Equalization.

 Gray served on the House Business Affairs and Labor Committee, the House Finance Committee, and the House Local Government Committee.

 Elections

 Gray was elected to the House of Representatives in 2016, winning with 52.16% against Republican opponent Karen Nelson.

 DUI arrest

 Gray was arrested on April 21, 2022 on suspicion of driving under the influence.
-The arrest took place in front of an elementary school in Broomfield, Colorado, which is in the legislative district Gray represents.
+The arrest took place in front of an elementary school in Broomfield, Colorado, which is in the legislative district Gray represents and he was there picking up his children after school.
 Gray is a former prosecutor in Colorado's 17th judicial district, the district in which the arrest occurred.

+Police were called by school officials concerned about Gray's behavior and an odor of alcohol emanating from him.
+Gray refused to perform field sobriety tests or blood alcohol level tests.
+Gray continues to deny he was drunk on that day, claiming that he instead was experiencing the effects of anxiety and depression.
+In 2023, the police bodycam was released from the Bloomfield Police Department.
+Gray later plead guilty to one count DUI with one year of probation and suspension of drivers license for refusal to blow or provide a blood sample.